MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/procedure-clause-microsoft-access-sql.md

 # PROCEDURE Clause (Microsoft Access SQL)

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Syntax
-Remarks
-Example

 Defines a name and optional parameters for a query.

 > [!NOTE]
-> <P>The PROCEDURE clause has been superseded by the PROCEDURE statement.
-Although the PROCEDURE clause is still supported, the PROCEDURE statement provides a superset of the capability of the PROCEDURE clause and is the recommended syntax.</P>
+> The PROCEDURE clause has been superseded by the PROCEDURE statement.
+Although the PROCEDURE clause is still supported, the PROCEDURE statement provides a superset of the capability of the PROCEDURE clause and is the recommended syntax.

 ## Syntax